joelmawandadunstan/IdeasMS/src/main/resources/static/assets/jquery-knob/README.md

 * 'draw' : when drawing the canvas

     Context :
-    - this.g : canvas context 2D (see Canvas documentation)
+    - this.g : canvas context 2D (see Canvas Attachmentation)
     - this.$ : jQuery wrapped element
     - this.o : options
     - this.i : input